The biggest problem for website owners and marketers in 2017 and beyond isn’t the tools available. It’s figuring out how to use the tools they have.

 Sitewide / Not Sitewide – Ahrefs’ categorization of a link showing whether it shows in the same location on every page of a referring domain or not.

 Fresh Index/Live Index – This is a new feature rolled out in an effort to maintain a historical index of links.
 Here’s the full blog post and here’s the Ahrefs definition:

 - Live Index – contains all links that were “live” on Ahrefs’ last re-crawl;

 - Fresh Index – contains all links that Ahrefs’ has seen “live” in the last 3 months (including those that were “dead” on the last re-crawl).

-In the post, Ahrefs also says that they are “going to add a “Historic” index, that would include all backlinks that we seen live starting from 13th of August 2015.”
+In this post, Ahrefs also says that they are “going to add a “Historic” index, that would include all backlinks that we have seen live starting from 13th of August 2015.”

 Top Pages – A given URLs’ top pages based on the criteria that you sort for.

 The Ahrefs Dashboard is where you keep track of all your data.
 You can add a URL to keep a running snapshot of a domains health.
 It will quickly show you any technical crawl errors, new links, new referring domains, and a snapshot of Ahrefs’ domain rating and URL ranking.

 On the dashboard, you can also keep track of keyword rankings, any content alerts, and any links that you are trying to disavow.